-Questions:
+Ouestions:

 - 1. Where did the Hoovers get their water?
-(Water pump) - Where did they use the toilet?
+(Water pump) - 2.
+Where did they use the toilet?
 (The Hoovers used the privy or outhouse in the backyard.) - 3.
 Where did they get their food?
 (The Hoovers grew vegetables in their garden.
 They could store extra food by canning it or keeping it in their root cellar under the house.) - 4.
 How did they do their laundry?
-(They used a washtub and washboard, and then hung their clothes to dry on the clothesline.) - 5.
-What was the summer kitchen for?
-(The Hoovers moved the stove there in the summer so the inside of the house wouldn't get too hot.
-In the winter, they moved it back into the house for heat.)
+(They used a washtub and washboard, and then hung their clothes to dry on the clothesline.)

-6. How did they heat their home?
+- there in the summer so the inside of the house wouldn't get too hot.
+In the winter, they moved it back into the house for heat.) - 6.
+How did they heat their home?
 (With firewood and a wood-burning stove.
 In the winter, the Hoovers moved the stove from the summer kitchen into the house.)